Global Geometry Is Not Enough for Vision Representations: Functional Sensitivity

 We characterize the \emph{functional sensitivity} of an encoder $f:\mathbb{R}^{M}\!\to\!\mathbb{R}^{D}$ through its input-output Jacobian $ J_f(x)=\frac{\partial f(x)}{\partial x}\in\mathbb{R}^{D\times M}. $ The singular values $\{\sigma_i(x)\}$ of $J_f(x)$ quantify the strength of local input-output sensitivity: larger $\sigma_i$ correspond to input directions that induce larger first-order changes in the representation, and their distribution reflects how many independent directions the model is locally sensitive to.

-To avoid dataset-specific biases, we evaluate Jacobians on random inputs $x\sim\mathcal{N}(0.45,\,0.225^2)$, clipped to $[0,1]$ and processed with ImageNet normalization.
-This yields a standardized probe of the encoder's local conditioning that is decoupled from natural-image semantics.
-Full hyperparameters are provided in Appendix~\ref{ax:reproducibility} (Table~\ref{tab:jacobian-params}).
+We evaluate Jacobians on natural images from the ImageNet validation set, processed with standard ImageNet normalization. \cref{ax:jer_natural} verifies that the same finding holds when the Jacobian is instead evaluated on Gaussian noise ($x\sim\mathcal{N}(0.45,\,0.225^2)$, a scalar approximation of ImageNet per-channel pixel statistics, clipped to $[0,1]$), a stimulus-agnostic probe of local conditioning decoupled from natural-image semantics.
+Full hyperparameters are provided in Appendix~\ref{ax:reproducibility} (Table~\ref{tab:jacobian-params}); wall-clock cost is reported in \cref{ax:cost}.
 Since explicitly forming $J_f(x)$ is intractable at image resolution, we estimate its leading singular values using a randomized range-finding procedure~\citep{halko2011finding}, computing Jacobian-vector products for $k$ random orthonormal probe directions via automatic differentiation.

 Given the estimated singular values $\{\sigma_i\}_{i=1}^{k}$, we define the \emph{Jacobian Effective Rank (JER)} using the same \emph{Participation Ratio (PR)} functional form applied to the Jacobian spectrum,